kabirbatra03/DevConnect/README.md

 # DevConnect

-This is a Node.js API part of MERN stack application.
-It is a small social network app that includes authentication, profiles and forum posts.
+> Social network for developers

-Sending http:// requests using Postman ( https://www.postman.com/ )
+This is a MERN stack application from the "MERN Stack Front To Back".It is a small social network app that includes authentication, profiles and forum posts.

 # Quick Start 🚀

 ### Add a default.json file in config folder with the following